 As circumcision is a painful procedure, painkillers such as paracetamol or ibuprofen will need to be taken for at least the first three days after the operation.
 Children aged 16 or younger should not take aspirin.

-It is important to practise good hygiene and ensure that your child’s nappies are frequently changed after a circumcision.
+It is important to practice good hygiene and ensure that your child’s nappies are frequently changed after a circumcision.

 Do not use scented products in the shower or bath and leave the penis to dry naturally.